kragen/derctuo/globoflexia.md

   bamboo fibers, or straw;
 - broken glass, for example for decorative purposes;
 - abrasives, such as aluminum oxide or silicon carbide;
-- pesticides such as copper chloride or blue vitriol to prevent biodegradation, for example by insects eating wheat paste and cotton fibers;
+- pesticides such as copper chloride, blue vitriol, salt, or clove oil to prevent biodegradation, for example by insects eating wheat paste and cotton fibers;
 - UV blockers such as titanium dioxide to prevent photodegradation;